jeremyButtler/freezeTB/README.md

   the same as Linux, except replace `mkfile.linux` with `mkfile.mac`.

+If you get a "App may be damaged move to trash error" it is Mac quantining the program.
+You can get around this by opening a terminal and typing
+  `xattr -d com.apple.quarantine ~/Desktop/freezeTB.app`.

+Scaling may through the app off.

 ### Mac; easy way pre-steps

 You may get a request to install xcode.
 This is Mac